Skip to content

 In addition to the age requirement, the homeowner must also own the home outright or have a significant amount of equity in the home.
 The reverse mortgage is based on the equity in the home, so the more equity the homeowner has, the more they may be able to borrow.

-It's important to note that the homeowner is still responsible for paying property taxes, insurance, and maintenance costs while they have a reverse mortgage.
+It's essential to note that the homeowner is still responsible for paying property taxes, insurance, and maintenance costs while they have a reverse mortgage.
 Failing to meet these obligations can result in defaulting on the loan.

 Financial Assessment